 What is Live-in Care?

-Live-in care involves highly trained clinicians moving into people’s homes to assist with domestic tasks and medical needs.
-Regulated live-in care programs allow individuals to live independently in their own homes.
-In addition, home care services are a more cost-effective solution compared to residential care homes.
+Live-in care is a fully managed service in which highly trained support workers and clinicians move into people’s homes to assist with domestic tasks and medical needs.
+Regulated live-in care programs allow people to live independently in their own homes.
+In addition, home care services are more cost-effective than residential care homes and provide extra comfort for the person when surrounded by the people and things they love.

-Leaf Complex Care provides services regulated by the Care Quality Commission (CQC), helping people feel more comfortable at home in their daily lives while being surrounded by their loved ones.
-These services may include 24-hour personal care, support with housekeeping tasks (preparing meals, cleaning, doing the laundry), mobility assistance, medication management, and emotional companionship.
+Leaf Complex Care provides services regulated by the Care Quality Commission (CQC).
+These services help people feel more comfortable at home in their daily lives while being surrounded by their loved ones.
+They may include 24-hour personal care, support with housekeeping tasks (preparing meals, cleaning, doing laundry), mobility assistance, medication management, and emotional companionship.

-Learn more about our GOOD and OUTSTANDING care our clinicians provide:
+Learn more about the GOOD care our care teams provide:

-Live-in-home care services offer person-centred, humanised care for individuals with complex care needs in their most familiar surroundings.
-As a care provider, we constantly tailor our care based on your needs, preferences and boundaries so that you receive support in a dignified and respectful environment.
+Live-in-home care services offer person-centred, humanised care for people in complex situations with multiple needs in their most familiar surroundings.
+As a social care provider, we constantly tailor our care to the person’s needs, preferences, and boundaries to enable them to receive support in a dignified and respectful environment.

 What are Live-in Care Services?

-Live-in care is an umbrella term that includes various services for individuals with different health conditions and complex needs.
-When you seek live-in care for a loved one, it is essential to assess their specific needs and find a humanised service to maximise their quality of life.
+Live-in care is an umbrella term that includes various services for people with different health conditions and multiple needs who live in their homes.
+When you seek live-in care for a loved one, it is essential to assess their specific needs and find humanised care that maximises their quality of life.

-Below, we name the most common live-in care services we provide for individuals living with complex care needs:
+Below, we name the most common live-in care services we provide for people living with multiple care needs:

 Conditions That Require Live-in Care